zio/zio/docs/about/coding_guidelines.md

 ---

-These are coding guidelines strictly for ZIO contributors for ZIO projects and not general conventions to be applied by the Scala community.
+These are coding guidelines strictly for ZIO contributors for ZIO projects and not general conventions to be applied by the Scala community at large.

 Additionally, bear in mind that, although we try to enforce these rules to the best of our ability, both via automated rules (scalafix) and strict reviewing